// Your code here

 The third one is used to record a birdwatcher's sightings.
 It

-takes first a timestamp (say, a Date
+takes first a timestamp (say, a Date), and then any

 number of strings naming birds.
 It then stores these in

-the birdsSeen
+the birdsSeen array.

 Given the data in the starting code, use a template string to produce the following string.
 Make sure the numbers, names, and team name actually come from the data.